sessp/CCSEPDemo/README.md

 ## About

 Cross-site scripting is a widespread breed of web vulnerabilities which allows hackers to inject malicious code from their untrusted websites into the webpages that are are being viewed by unknowing victims.
+Second Order cross side scripting is a specific type of XSS attack where the payload is consumed by some inner functionality in the program and affects multiple users when the inner functionality or some other functionality in the program reflects the payload to a number of users.
+Second Order XSS is not instaneous and it can take a significant amount of time before the program uses the inner functionality and reflects the payload back at unsuspecting users.

 ## Google slides